 Now, this is one cool project; you can easily make a rustic looking ottoman out of an old tire, some rope and some MDF circles the size of the tire.
 Once you’ve given the tire a quick clean, screw the circles of MDF onto the top and bottom.
 Get a glue gun and your rope and, starting from the center of the wood, stick down one end of the rope and spiral outwards.
 Once you’ve finished attaching the rope to the wood, do the same around the tire, always making sure to keep it tight.

 DIY Chalkboard Paint

 If you aren’t a confident painter then you might be reluctant to paint the whole room.
 With blackboard or chalkboard paint, you don’t need to be an expert to get it looking good.
-Before you do anything, if you are a renter, check with your landlord because a lot of hdb resale apartments don’t allow for any changes (this includes paint too).
 Check out this picture from Pinterest and see how the paint really transforms the space!

 Before you start painting, the walls will need a quick rub down with sandpaper to get rid of any lumps and bumps.
 Then give the wall a quick wipe down to get rid of any dust.
 Let them dry and then start painting.
 It’s a very forgiving paint and it doesn’t need to be completely smooth so it’s perfect for people that aren’t experts at DIY.
 Blackboard paint is a great addition to use on a single wall in the house, but don’t go overboard with it.
 Guests can leave you messages when they come over and if you’re so inclined, you can draw pictures and murals on the wall.
 That way, you can keep changing it every few weeks or so.

-I’m hoping this gave you a little inspiration of budget friendly upcycled DIY’s to try.
+I’m hoping this gave you a little inspiration of budget friendly up cycled DIY’s to decorate with.
 It’s always fun to create something out of nothing!